hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 ### Pronouns​

-<p class="stu-note">Must Support and Obligations for the <a href="http://hl7.org/fhir/StructureDefinition/individual-pronouns">Individual Pronouns</a> extension are requirements for future consideration.</p>

 AU Core supports representation and exchange of the Pronouns data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) in:
 - [AU Core Patient](StructureDefinition-au-core-patient.html)

 Pronouns is represented with the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension.
 In AU Core, the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension is a *Must Support* data element, and the value element of the extension is constrained to be [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).
-See [AU Base Sex and Gender](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#pronouns) for further guidance.

 When populating the value element of the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension:
 - *they/them/their/theirs/themselves* may be represented by sending the LOINC Answer (LA) code LA29520-6